IlyashenkoA/react-quiz/README.md

 <h1 id="title">React Quiz</h1>

-<p id="description">This project is a remix of a project built in pure HTML CSS and JS.
-In this project the emphasis was on reusing components for such types of questions as with text input checkbox input radio input and drag drops.</p>
+<p id="description">This project is a simple online quiz developed on React.
+In this project the emphasis was on reusing components for such types of questions as with text input checkbox input radio input and drag drops.
+In the end, it is enough to create your own JSON file with questions and answers, paste it into the code and quiz will work.</p>

 <h2>🚀 Demo</h2>